 4. Find Some Feverfew

 Headaches, particularly migraines, can be relieved through the use of the feverfew plant.
 When a migraine is in the works your blood vessels are changing, and theories suggest that the vessels in your head are expanding and pressing on nerves.
 Feverfew has been confirmed to relax the tension/constrict blood vessels, easing the painful pressure.
-It also reduces inflammation and pain overall with a substance called parthenolide, which has results similar to taking a daily aspirin, but without the side effects.
+It also reduces inflammation and pain overall with a substance called parthenolide, which has results similar to taking daily aspirin, but without the side effects.

 You will need